encetroc/encetroc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a transporation project
+- 🔭 I’m currently remaking my personal website
-- 🌱 I’m currently learning langchain
+- 🌱 I’m currently learning Rust, bevy and spacetimeDB
 - 👯 I’m looking to collaborate on an rpg/strategy video game
 - 🤔 I’m looking for help with learning Japanese
 - 💬 LLMs and GPT ecosystem